Lucas-Erkana/Vet-clinic/README.md

 Vet Clinic Database is a relational database to store animals' information, insert data and query data for processing.

-In this project, records will be updated and deleted records.
+In this project, records will be updated and deleted.
 Aggregate functions and GROUP BY will be used to answer analytical questions.

 ## 🛠 Built With <a name="built-with"></a>